xaviduds/.nixos/README.md

 ```
 After that the finishing touches are:
 1. Enabling the installed firefox extensions, loggin in GitHub, Whastsapp Web, Gmail, Notion...
-2. And opening Obsidian to set it to the .lince_pessoal vault.
+2. And opening Obsidian to set it to the .vida vault.